rabbitmq/ra/docs/internals/LOG_V2.md

 When a new memtable is created the old ones will not be written to any further and will be deleted as soon as they are emptied.

+There is one additional condition at which a new memtable will be created and that is the case where the size of memtable exceed 1M entries.
+This is done to avoid very large tables which can still use substantial amounts of memory even after all entries have been individually deleted.

 ## WAL

 Module: `ra_log_wal`